AliRezaBeigy/StartupManager/README.md

-  e, enable <name>                    Enables one of the current startup programs a, add <name> <path> <arguments>    Adds a program to startup with windows r, remove <name>                    Removes the specified program from startup
+  e, enable <name>                    Enables one of the current startup programs a, add <name> <path> <arguments>    Adds a program to startup with windows r, remove <name>                    Removes the specified program from startup p, set-priority <name> <priority>  Sets the priority of a Task Scheduler startup program
 ```

 The help command can also be used on any commands;